Bleeding Gums Treatment

 More advanced gum disease is not always possible to remedy at home.
 At our dental practice, we help patients overcome their gum disease using a variety of methods.
 First, we eliminate the bacteria and plaque that cause the infection in the first place.
-We also use other techniques, like antibiotics, scaling and laser therapy, to attack bacterial strong points and eliminate them.
+We also use other techniques, like antibiotics, scaling, and laser therapy to attack bacterial strong points and eliminate them.

 Scaling involves removing tartar from the surface of the teeth.
-Tartar can act as a springboard for more serious periodontal infection below the gumline.
+The Tartar can act as a springboard for more serious periodontal infection below the gumline.
 We remove all the gunk below the gum line and smooth out the root of the tooth so that it can begin to repair.
 If you decide to use laser treatment, we target the areas of the gums that are inflamed and use the laser to kill bacteria.
 Laser therapy does not require an anesthetic.

 If you would like to learn more about how to make your gums healthier, get in touch with Dental Partners of Boston today.
 Here we can help you identify the source of your bleeding gums and bring a variety of techniques to bear to sort them out.
-Don’t suffer from bleeding gums any longer: Schedule an appointment with us today.
+Don’t suffer from bleeding gums any longer: Schedule an appointment today.